The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Using the database

 As illustrated in Tab.~\ref{tab:file_structure}, the files in the database are organized in three root folders: /audio/, containing all the audio files in wav format, /meta/, containing all the metadata in csv format, and /tools/, containing the source code.
 The audio files are arranged in three subfolders: the loudspeaker signals are stored in the SRC/ directory, the RIR recordings are located in the STAT/ directory and the recordings during motion are contained in the MOV/ directory.
 The RIR recordings are further divided by loudspeaker (SL or SR), recording configuration (MC1, MC2 and MC3), and position of the array on the trajectory.
 The recordings during motion, instead, are divided by signal type (according to the labels provided in Tab.~\ref{tab:signals}), loudspeaker, microphone array configuration and speed (V1, V2 and V3).
 In both cases, the file name encodes the specific microphone within the configuration.

 The provided metadata is organized in five tables, stored in the /meta/ directory.
 The temperature\_STAT.csv and temperature\_MOV.csv tables contain the temperature in Celsius degrees registered at the measurement time for the RIR and recordings during motion, respectively.
 The mov\_timestamps.csv table contains, for each recording during motion, the timestamps corresponding to the time instants when the moving cart passed on each of the 46 (or 92, for MC3) positions marked on the rail.
-The cart\_pose.csv table contains the position of the cart (i.e., the mounting point of the microphone array) as well as the horizontal rotation angle for each of the 92 marked positions.
+The cart\_pose.csv table contains the position of the two loudspeakers, and the position of the cart (i.e., the mounting point of the microphone array) as well as its horizontal rotation angle for each of the 92 marked positions.
 Finally, the mic\_coordinates.csv table contains the Cartesian coordinates of each microphone at each of the marked positions on the rail.

 The folder /tools/ contains Python scripts for accessing audio data and retrieving geometrical information from the tables described above.
 Further details are provided in Sec.~\ref{subsec:geometry_information}, and accompanying examples of code usage are provided as well in the /tools/ directory.